Child Welfare & Protection

 In 2019, it became Blarney GAA Club Policy that all coaches/managers & mentors involved with any team under the age of 18 years have three qualifications.

-The participant having attended a non-Gaelic Games Child Protection Safeguarding 1 Workshop with another Sports Association or a Local Sports Partnership (LSP) must then also undertake the new on-line Child Safeguarding Programme so as to familiarise themselves with our agreed safeguarding policies, procedures and in particular our joint Code of Behaviour (Underage).
+Coaches having attended a non-Gaelic Games Child Protection Safeguarding 1 Workshop with another Sports Association or a Local Sports Partnership (LSP) must then also undertake the GAELIC GAMES SAFEGUARDING 1 ONLINE REFRESHER COURSE so as to familiarise themselves with our agreed safeguarding policies, procedures, and in particular, our joint Code of Behaviour (Underage)

-The new on-line training programme is available free of charge by accessing https://learning.gaa.ie/safeguarding
+The new on-line training programme is available by accessing https://learning.gaa.ie/node/289266

 The club requests all underage coaches, parents/guardians and players to read the Code of Behaviour document.

-For more information, please contact our clubs Children’s Officer John Quirke on (087) 661 1911 or see the links below.
+For more information, please see the links below.